joakim/kay/README.md

 -- definition of Object, the most common blueprint Object Cell {
-    -- behaviour for cloning itself with added properties (`$x:` binds a value as a local name) (with $props:Tuple) -> {
+    -- behavior for cloning itself with added properties (`$x:` binds a value as a local name) (with $props:Tuple) -> {
         -- define a local property
-        object: self ()  -- call the basic clone behaviour
+        object: self ()  -- call the basic clone behavior

-        -- call the `for` behaviour on `$props`, passing a behaviour to loop over its items
+        -- call the `for` behavior on `$props`, passing a behavior to loop over its items
         $props (for (each $key as $value) -> {
             object (set $key to $value)  -- set an internal property on the object })